Understanding performance for mixed reality

 Understanding bandwidth vs. fill rate

-When rendering a frame on the GPU, an application is generally either bound by memory bandwidth or fill rate.
+When rendering a frame on the GPU, an application is either bound by memory bandwidth or fill rate.

 - To identify bandwidth limitations, reduce texture quality and check if the framerate has improved.